Montgomery (UK Parliament constituency)

-Montgomery was a constituency in the House of Commons of England and later in the House of Commons of the Parliament of the United Kingdom.
-It elected one Member, but was abolished in 1918.
+Montgomery was a constituency in the House of Commons of England, House of Commons of Great Britain and later in the House of Commons of the Parliament of the United Kingdom.
+It elected one MP, but was abolished in 1918.

 After 1832 the constituency was more usually called the Montgomery Boroughs or Montgomery District of Boroughs.

 Boundaries

 1885–1918

 The constituency comprised the boroughs of Montgomery, Llanfyllin, Llanidloes, Newtown and Welshpool.